-12. Value Engineering
+10. Value Engineering

 - a.
-Integrate value engineering in the design process from the beginning to avoid costly designs and long-term problems from the point of view of the owner, manager, and end users.
-When value engineering is applied after the design is essentially complete, it typically results in stripping the project of amenities, which might otherwise have been afforded - such as reasonable finishes, landscaping, and materials of higher quality and lower maintenance cost. - b.
-Value engineering in the design process must consider a cost-benefit between construction savings in the short-term and the cost of replacement, repair, and maintenance in the long-term.
-Project teams shall provide a value engineering matrix which documents the value engineering process; the matrix shall include which items were considered for value engineering, which items were chosen to be value engineered, and why items were chosen to be value engineered.
-The Matrix shall demonstrate that value engineering efforts are based on a 15-year payback period and include replacement, repair, and maintenance considerations. - c.
-Minimize the number of different unit types and standardize kitchens and bathrooms whenever possible.
+Integrate value engineering in the design process from concept through bidding to avoid costly designs and long-term problems from the point of view of the owner, manager, and end users. - b.
+Value engineering for the purpose of the NOFA guidelines shall consider a costbenefit between construction savings in the short-term and the cost of replacement, repair, and maintenance in the long-term.
+Project teams shall provide a value engineering matrix at each phase of design that documents the value engineering process; the matrix shall include which items were considered for value engineering, which items were chosen to be value engineered, and why items were chosen to be value engineered.
+The matrix shall demonstrate that value engineering efforts are based on a 15-year payback period and include efficiency. resilience. replacement. repair, and maintenance considerations.
+Project teams may also be asked to provide meeting minutes from the GC bid meeting, a narrative of VE items, or an LCA.